 Make your dance studio opening as germ-free as possible with proper cleaning procedures, mask practices and other safe behaviors.
 Let’s take a look at what those practices to reopen your dance studio entail.

 COVID-19 Safety Protocols

-There are conflicting recommendations about reducing the impact and transmission of COVID19.
-Some experts claim heat and humidity will quell the virus especially during the summer.
+There are conflicting recommendations about reducing the impact and transmission of COVID-19.
+Some experts claim heat and humidity will quell the virus, especially during the summer.
 Others point out that the virus lives longer on moist surfaces.
-Others note that Singapore, already hot and humid, just experienced a spike.
+Some people have noted that Singapore, which is notoriously hot and humid, just experienced a spike.